pyralog/pyralog/WIREGUARD_PROTOCOL.md

 ### BoringTun: Userspace WireGuard in Rust

 **BoringTun** is Cloudflare's userspace implementation of WireGuard written in Rust.
-DLog can use BoringTun as an alternative to the kernel module, providing several advantages for specific deployment scenarios.
+Pyralog can use BoringTun as an alternative to the kernel module, providing several advantages for specific deployment scenarios.

 #### What is BoringTun?

 BoringTun implements the complete WireGuard protocol in pure Rust userspace code:

-- **Written in Rust**: Same language as DLog, easier integration
+- **Written in Rust**: Same language as Pyralog, easier integration
 - **Userspace**: No kernel module required
 - **Cross-Platform**: Works anywhere Rust compiles (Linux, macOS, Windows, BSD)
 - **Memory Safe**: Rust's guarantees prevent common vulnerabilities